Task details

 The right-hand panel shows:

-- Code — pull or merge requests Andy has opened for this task, with their current state (open, merged, closed).
+ACME-481) with the Jira mark; hover for the ticket title, click to open it in Jira.
+The section is hidden until at least one ticket is linked. - Code.
+Pull or merge requests Andy has opened for this task, with their current state (open, merged, closed).
 A task that touches multiple repos shows one entry per PR/MR.

 A speech-bubble icon at the top of the panel links back to the original Slack thread, when the task was started from Slack.